Crestwood Court: Redevelopment

 So far, the City of Crestwood has moved forward in approving UrbanStreet as the developer for the property and has stated its intent to hold public meetings about that redevelopment.
-Crestwood Aldermen have called this step “completely procedural.”
+Crestwood Aldermen have called this step "completely procedural."
 The Lindbergh School District, which serves the City of Crestwood, has announced its opposition to the use of Tax Increment Financing for any component of a redevelopment that includes residential uses.

-As of October 2017, Crestwood Court is completely demolished.
-As of February 2018, there appears to be no progress on the redevelopment.
+By October 2017, Crestwood Court was completely demolished.
 A well respected St. Louis Area Planning Consultant recently told a gathering of the City of Crestwood's "Economic Development" Commission that he was "puzzled" by the lack of progress.
 Additionally, Crestwood Residents have begun questioning the City's competence regarding the redevelopment process.

-As of August 2018 no further progress has been made, and the site remains vacant.
-The proposed $79 million project to include mixed retail, entertainment venues, dining, and housing has been suspended as Chicago-based firm Urbanstreet continues to weigh their options.
-For the time being, Urbanstreet has decided to plant prairie grass on the site to prevent any further erosion.
+In August 2018, Chicago-based firm Urbanstreet decided to plant prairie grass on the site to prevent any further erosion when the proposed $79 million project to include mixed retail, entertainment venues, dining, and housing was suspended as Urbanstreet continued to weigh their options.

+On 28 March 2023, a Dierbergs opened on the site of the former mall.

-As of 2022 the property is under construction.
-The property will have both residential and commercial residents including a Diebergs Grocery Store.
+As of April 2023 the residential area is under construction.